W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ⁴This spares you needless effort, because you will be acting under direct communication.
 ⁵The impersonal nature of the miracle is an essential ingredient, because it enables me to direct its application, and under my guidance miracles lead to the highly personal experience of revelation.
 ⁶A guide does not control but he does direct, leaving it up to you to follow.
-⁷“Lead us not into temptation” means “Recognise your errors and choose to abandon them by following my guidance”.
+⁷“Lead us not into temptation” means “recognize your errors and choose to abandon them by following my guidance”.

 ::: details Expanded
 I am the only one who can perform miracles indiscriminately, because I am the Atonement.